 The Matt Burke Band has been developing and refining the sound they dub “Soulcoustic Beach Rock” for nearly a decade with impressive results.
 Inspired by multiple genres of music, the distinct sounds of southern rock, reggae, funk, and blues are methodically woven throughout the band’s original music.

 In addition to headlining shows at The Cubby Bear in Wrigleyville (where the group held their debut CD release party to a packed house), The Bottom Lounge, and Goose Island in The Windy City, the band has brightened up The Sunshine State even more with a self-booked tour up and down the coasts, from Jacksonville, to New Smyrna Beach, Cocoa Beach and Jupiter.
-Logistical issues dictate that the lineup can be anything from Burke playing solo to a hard driving five-piece rock ensemble.
+The band's lineup can be anything from Burke playing solo to a hard driving five-piece rock ensemble, depending upon the performance type.
 Regardless of the lineup, the original music comes through in every sense for crowds of all ages across the country.

-The steel pan-tinged, feel good vibe and opener of the ten track collection, “The Weekend War”, sets the ultimately optimistic musical and lyrical tone that’s completely in line with Burke’s free-wheeling musical philosophy: “I love music.
-I have a passion for what I do, and I try with every note I play and word I sing to convey that passion.”
-Lyrically that song also captures the theme of many of his songs, which speak honestly and autobiographically about the angst of having a 9 to 5 office day job while pouring out the musical energy at night.
-Pretty Close To Very Good has the feel of a singer-songwriter being backed by a solid rock band with some cool and unexpected musical textures like the pans, Moog synth and Spanish guitar.
-Baker’s leads aren’t over the top or flashy, instead serving as additional harmony or coloring to the songs.
-Burke’s goal was to write songs that make people feel joyful and have lyrical content everyone can relate to.
+“I love music.
+I have a passion for what I do, and I try with every note I play and word I sing to convey that passion” says Burke.
+His songs speak honestly and autobiographically about life: from the angst of having a 9 to 5 office day job while pouring out the musical energy at night to having a crush on a girl in high school.
+Ever the compliment to Burke's lyrics and vocals, Baker’s leads aren’t ever over the top or flashy, instead serving as additional harmony and adding color and depth to the songs.
+Burke’s goal has always been to "write songs that make people feel happy and write lyrics that are relatable and real."

-While adding more gigs to their Chicagoland and Florida schedule, Burke and Baker are currently in the process of writing material for their sophomore effort, which is expected to be released in spring of 2012.
+For the past year, the band has been working on their sophomore release, and the album is due out in early December, 2014.
+To support the album, Burke recently moved across the country from Chicago to Florida in order to build the best live band possible and continue to support his original material through live shows.
+While adding more gigs to their Florida schedule, Burke and Baker continue to develop their original sound by playing energetic and engaging shows, both as a duo and as a full band.
 “I’d like to show people that music is something I need to do, that no matter the challenges, there is no other option for me in my life,” Burke says.
 “The way I see the world, there are so many people content to just live unhappy unfulfilled existences.
 The joy and success I have is something I hope will be an example for people who wonder if it’s worth taking a chance to have a more fulfilling life.”